 When Lionsgate acquired Starz, it became obvious that Lionsgate would sell its 32% stake in Epix, which is a direct competitor of Starz.
 Many expected that MGM Holdings would increase its 18% holding in Epix by buying out Lionsgate, and Viacom would remain the other 50% stakeholder.

 However, the cash-strapped Paramount is selling its 50% share to MGM Holdings, who will become the sole owner of Epix.

-Viacom’s VIAB 35.58 +0.07 0.18% Paramount recently changed its Spike network brand into Paramount Network to build a Starz-like channel and app.
+Viacom’s Unfortunately, we could not get stock quote VIAB this time.
+Paramount recently changed its Spike network brand into Paramount Network to build a Starz-like channel and app.

 Get instant access to licensing financials for SVOD and PayTV